PhD students 3rd cohort

 PhD Project

-Romantic Authorships and White Male Genius in the Wake of Moby Dick
+Romantic Authorships and White Male Genius in the Wake of Moby-Dick

 Publications

-Articles and Book Chapters
+Articles and Book Chapter

-• White Masculinity and the Performance of Authorial Failure in Mark Z. Danielewski’s House of Leaves.”
-SPELL, vol. 43, Winter Verlag Heidelberg, estimated winter 2023.
+• “White Masculinity and the Performance of Authorial Failure in Mark Z. Danielewski’s House of Leaves.”
+SPELL, vol. 43, Winter Verlag Heidelberg, winter 2023, https://doi.org/10.33675/SPELL/2023/42/10.

-Smaller Contributions
+Smaller Publications

 Short Fiction and Poetry (Selection)